Masoor Dal is one of the quickest and delicious dals you can make.

 Instructions

 - Cover the masoor lentils with fresh water in a saucepan and simmer over medium high heat until soft.
 This should take about 20 minutes.
 Skim off any foam that comes to the top.
-Once soft, add the turmeric and coconut milk and simmer for a further five minutes.
+Once soft, add the turmeric, chili powder, if using and coconut milk and simmer for a further five minutes.

 - To save time, you can make the tarka while the lentils are cooking.
 To make the tarka, heat the oil over medium high heat in a small frying pan.
 When visibly hot, add the mustard seeds.
 When they begin to pop, stir in the cumin seeds, curry leaves and Kashmiri chillies.
 Allow this all to sizzle in the oil for about 30 seconds and then add the chopped onion.